robbieowens15/cachecash/README.md

 - Games renders strange *Maybe just Robbie's local*
 - Not logged in & purchase cachecache = 404
 - Games page should display all games, without an applied filter on first press
+- profile balance displays as int not 2 decimal point float

 # Others